 This waterfall has several cascades.
 One vertical cascade is especially high, in excess of 100 m.
 At the base of cascades have formed plunge pools but cliffs are covered with tufa formations left by the evaporating water.

 Last decades have been very hard for Somalia.
-Country has experienced devastating civil war and powerty, there is a possibility that this large country will divide into smaller countries.
+The country has experienced devastating civil war and poverty, there is a possibility that this large country will divide into smaller countries.

-These events have "closed" Somalia for general tourism and most people in the world don’t realise how incredibly rich is the cultural heritage of this country.
+These events have "closed" Somalia for general tourism and most people in the world don’t realize how incredibly rich is the cultural heritage of this country.